n-jah/Stylish-E-commerce/README.md

 Enjoy using Stylish! ✨🎉

 ---

+### Key Fixes:
+1. Added `<a name="..."></a>` anchors before each section heading to ensure proper navigation.
+2. Verified that all table of contents links match the anchor names.
+3. Ensured consistency in formatting and structure.

-This version improves readability, fixes the table of contents, and ensures consistency in formatting.
-Let me know if you need further adjustments!
+Now, when you click on any item in the table of contents, it should navigate to the corresponding section.
+Let me know if you encounter any further issues! 😊